These Jerk Turkey Burgers are bursting with bold Jamaican jerk flavors and topped with tropical mango. Juicy and amazing!

 I don’t subscribe to a grilling “season”… my grill gets a workout year-round no matter what the weather, with ribs, chicken, shrimp, and burgers.
 Mostly burgers.

-I have two favorites that I make frequently – my Spinach and Feta Turkey Burgers, and these Jerk Turkey Burgers, which are made with my jerk marinade and topped with fresh mango slices.
+I have two favorite turkey burgers that I make frequently – my Feta Turkey Burgers and these Jerk Turkey Burgers, which are made with my jerk marinade and topped with fresh mango slices.
 They burst with flavor.

 Ingredients Needed